-Amazônia Latitude is a digital magazine developed by Marcos Colón, a graduate student at the Department of Spanish and Portuguese and associated at the Center for Culture, History, and Environment (CHE) of the Nelson Institute for Environmental Studies of the University of Wisconsin-Madison and collaborator at the Laboratory of Social Sciences and Interdisciplinarity in The Amazon of the Society and Culture Post-Graduation Program of the Federal University of Amazonas (Laboratório de Ciências Sociais e Interdisciplinaridade na Amazônia do Programa de Pós-Graduação Sociedade e Cultura da Universidade Federal do Amazonas).
+Amazônia Latitude is a scholarly digital journal and magazine peer-reviewed dedicated to studies of Amazon and Pan-Amazon region, culture and environment.
+It is published jointly by of the Program of Portuguese at Department of Modern Languages and Linguistics at Florida State University the Laboratory of Social Sciences and Interdisciplinarity in The Amazon of the Society and Culture Post-Graduation Program of the Federal University of Amazonas (Laboratório de Ciências Sociais e Interdisciplinaridade na Amazônia do Programa de Pós-Graduação Sociedade e Cultura da Universidade Federal do Amazonas).

 The magazine’s creator and founding members subscribe to a perspective defending the environment and society within the scope of environmental humanities thought, widening the reach of voices of scientific, cultural and socially critical manifestations.
 Expressions of the languages of science and art, and popular representations of individuals acting for social transformation of reality from an environmental perspective will be prioritized in Amazônia Latitude.
 Opening space for critical debate and increasing its dissemination, with the recognition of the legitimacy of points of view with this focus, is the objective commitment of the magazine.

 Amazônia Latitude is a critical platform, with the intention of cultivating wide scale reading of the region, in its historical, sociocultural and political processes with the aim of examining and demonstrating the development of slow violence against Amazonian cultures and lands.